tomsepe/linux-voice-assistant/PI-SETUP.md

 # ** AI Voice Assistant Using Pi4 with Linux Voice Assistant, ESPHome and Connect tot Home assistant OS.**

-i tested this with a USB HD webcam then switched to a USB microphone
+I tested this with a USB HD webcam then switched to a USB microphone
 ## **Raspberry Pi Setup:**
 ### 1. Install OS